Headmaster - Mr Tim O'Connor

 Mr O'Connor has represented Manawatu in hockey, umpired international games (both in New Zealand and overseas) and has coached extensively.

-He and his wife Anne have three children, the eldest of whom is in Form 7 at Auckland Grammar School (class of 2011) and is currently studying at Victoria University.
+He and his wife Anne have three children, the eldest of whom is a recent leaver of Auckland Grammar School (class of 2011) and is currently studying at Victoria University.

 Mr O'Connor's philosophy on boys' education and the importance of academic rigour and achievement complemented by extensive co-curricular opportunities, matches that of the School.
 As someone who thrives on competition and is driven to succeed, he follows in the long line of highly regarded Headmasters who have led Auckland Grammar School before him.